yunqu/PYNQ-base-derivative/README.md

     cd <LOCAL_PYNQ_REPO>/boards/Pynq-Z1/sdx_platform
     make
     ```
-    Additional options can be found using `make help`.
-Basically users are allowed
+    Additional options to build SDx platforms can be found using `make help`.
-    to change the overlay name, the root of the overlay folder,
+    Basically users are allowed to change the overlay name,
-    the processor name, etc.
+    the root of the overlay folder, the processor name, etc.

 ## Supported Overlays and Boards